-Rate of consumption, functional tolerance, medications, illnesses, and
+The rate of consumption, functional tolerance, medications, illnesses,

-fatigue are also factors that affect alcohol absorption.
-The faster you
+and fatigue are also factors that affect alcohol absorption.
+The faster

-drink, the higher the blood alcohol content can be, even with only one
+you drink, the higher the blood alcohol content can be, even with only

-drink.
-Medication can cause you to appear to be impaired by alcohol incorrectly.
+one drink.
+Medication can cause you to appear to be impaired by alcohol

-Illness and fatigue when and the consumption of a minor amount of alcohol
+incorrectly.
+Illness and fatigue when and the consumption of a minor amount

-can also cause you to be accused of drunk driving, due to the inability
+of alcohol can also cause you to be accused of drunk driving, due to the

 Contact the Law Office of Kerrisa Chelkowski

-San Antonio DWI attorney can help determine if there were any factors affecting alcohol absorption
+A San Antonio DWI attorney can help determine if there were any factors

 Contact me today for a